 I really like the minimalist look for wreaths and Christmas decor in general but I wasn’t satified with just a beautifully, classic crochet wreath.
 I wanted to kick it up a notch and make it extra festive.
 Because, let’s be honest, this feels like a year where we’ll need all the extra festiveness we can get

 I used Whims Merino DK yarn in this design which is a Z-twist yarn.
 This z-twist really gives crochet stitches a boost in stitch texture.
 I wanted to choose a basic stitch that would really pop because of that z-twist.
-I used one of my favourite stitches: The Thicket Stitch.
-(Check out my how to crochet the Thicket Stitch tutorial).
-The result is an absolutely gorgeous stitch texture with no extra effort or difficult stitching required.

-While you’re here, check out some of my other easy crochet christmas patterns available for free here on my blog:
+While you’re here, check out some of my other easy Christmas crochet patterns available for free here on my blog:

 - Crochet Christmas Gnome Free Pattern – Gnorman the Gnome